MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001Syllabus.md

 1. Check the syllabus and assignment guides
 2. Ask in class, or discuss with colleagues
-3. Ask on Slack (this way, everyone can benefit from an answer)
-4. Request a meeting with the module instructor
+3. Request a meeting with the module instructor
-5. Request a meeting with the course manager
+4. Request a meeting with the course manager

 If emailing a meeting request, use the subject line "FISH 6001: Meeting request" Please indicate three potential meeting times and explain in 1-3 lines what you want to meet about.